stadust/demonlist-guidelines/250_Raw_Footage/000_definition.md

 # Raw Footage

-Raw footage is defined as the **original file taken from the player’s recording software**, without any edits, trims, or anything else modifying the file.
-This includes but is not limited to trimming the video, editing in music, and compressing the file in any way.
+Raw footage is defined as the **original file taken from the player’s recording software** without any modifications.
+This includes but is not limited to trimming the video, editing in music, or compressing the file in any way.

 Players are **required** to provide valid raw footage for every record.